Yasinkerun/TuteDude_Python_course/README.md

 - Takes the user's first name and last name as input.
 - Concatenates them into a full name.
 - Prints a personalized greeting message using the full name.

+# Assignment 2: Control Structures in Python

+  Module: Control Structures in Python

+---

+ Task 1: Check if a Number is Even or Odd

+ Problem Statement:
+- Accept an integer input from the user.
+- Use an `if-else` condition to check whether the number is even or odd.
+- Display an appropriate message.

+---

+ Task 2: Sum of Integers from 1 to 50 Using a Loop

+ Problem Statement:
+- Use a `for` loop to iterate from 1 to 50.
+- Calculate the sum of all integers in this range.
+- Display the final sum.